jonsimonsen/webaoa/README.md

 -Handle ABSENT constraint using the tag- and class-approach.
 This would be especially useful for readPartial() to avoid having to reformat its arguments before passing them to testValidity().
 -Consider a global variable for error prefixes instead of defining an errPre variable in several functions.
 Not sure how to handle this elegantly.
 Perhaps some kind of inheritance for functions or maybe it is possible to use a prototype (haven't studied those yet).
 A potential issue is that there is no standard format for the error prefixes so far.
 -Find some fallback for browsers that can't handle global attributes in css.
+There is probably code for transpiling that can be downloaded somewhere.
 -Find a way to ignore global constants that are not used for the current page.

 # pre-versions: